NDelventhal/hu_wiwi_grades/README.md

 df = hu.scrape_overview(exam = "Economics")
 # Scrapes the latest grading overview and returns the overview or a subset based on the entered exam specification.
-# In this example solely "Finance" exams are returned.
+# In this example solely Economics exams are returned.
 The exam arguments defaults to "" (no filtering).

 df = hu.scrape_all_overviews(exam = "Valuation")
 # Same as above, but instead of solely the latest overview all historical overviews are pulled.
 Typically, a few semesters are available.